Battle of Norfolk: Battle

 For three and a half hours 90,000 artillery rounds were fired on Iraqi defensive positions preceding the major ground assault.

 On 22 February and 23 February 1st Infantry Division artillery and 4-3 FA Battalion conducted artillery raids against Iraqi targets.

 Early morning on 23 February the 1st Cavalry Division also conducted artillery raids and reconnaissance operations along the border berm.

 Also, on 23 February the 210th Field Artillery Brigade conducted fire missions at Iraqi targets across the berm.

 On 23 February the 1st Infantry Division conducted Apache helicopter raids against the Iraqi 110th Infantry Brigade.

 On 24 February 1991 Task Force 1-41 Infantry was engaged by Iraqi infantry units armed with RPGs.
 The Iraqi soldiers were either killed or captured.
 Later that same day 4-3 FA conducted artillery strikes to the north of its position against Iraqi positions.
-The Iraqis would engage Task Force 1–41 with artillery and mortar fire with little success.
+The Iraqis engaged Task Force 1–41 with artillery and mortar fire with little success.
 That same day the Task Force along with other American units continued clearing Phase Line New Jersey.

 Later on 24 February 1991 Task Force 1-41 would have a hand in the destruction of the Iraqi 110th and 434th Infantry Brigades of the Iraqi 26th Infantry Division.

-On 25 February 1991 the Task Force would engage and destroy the Iraqi Jihad Corps, which consisted of the 10th and 12th Armored Divisions, in direct combat.
+On 25 February 1991 Task Force 1-41 Infantry engaged and destroyed the Iraqi Jihad Corps, which consisted of the 10th and 12th Armored Divisions, in direct combat.
+It also engaged the heavy divisions of the Republican Guard Forces Command.
+This formation had an arsenal of 660 tanks and another 660 combat vehicles.

-On 26 February 1991 Task Force 1-41 Infantry, led by 3-66 Armor Battalion, would engage and destroy an Iraqi T-55 tank battalion.
+On 26 February 1991 Task Force 1-41 Infantry, led by 3-66 Armor Battalion, engaged and destroyed an Iraqi T-55 tank battalion.

 The Battle of Norfolk was in a sense a continuation of the fighting that began with the Battle of 73 Easting.
 It took place under rainy and foggy weather conditions.
 It began at 0030 on 27 February 1991.
 During the early stages 1st Infantry Division Artillery, including 4-3 FA battalion, was decisive during combat operations performing multiple raids and fire missions.
 These combat operations resulted in the destruction of 50 enemy tanks, 139 APCs, 30 air defense systems, 152 artillery pieces, 27 missile launchers, 108 mortars, and 548 wheeled vehicles, 61 trench lines and bunker positions, 92 dug in and open infantry targets, and 34 logistical sites.
 Two American Bradley Infantry Fighting Vehicles were destroyed by the Iraqi Republican Guard 18th Mechanized Brigade while conducting forward reconnaissance.
 American artillery and MLRS units continued to conduct fire missions against Iraqi targets a dozen miles to the east.
 With air support from the 2nd Battalion, 1st Aviation's attack helicopters and fire support from both the 4th Battalion of the 3rd Field Artillery Regiment and the rest of 1st Infantry Division artillery preventing Iraqi artillery from interfering, the U.S. 1st Infantry Division conducted a passage of the 2nd ACR's lines.